prototypeai100/PrototypeAI/README.md

 ## 📝 Features

-- **True Orchestration:** Both AIs answer, critique, and build upon each other's ideas.
+- **True Orchestration:** Both AIs answer, critique, and build upon each other's ideas in multi-round debate.
+- **Full Transparency:** See each AI’s reasoning, self-critiques, and main points of agreement or disagreement.
-- **Session Memory:** The app remembers your ongoing discussion in each session.
+- **Session Memory:** The app remembers the ongoing discussion and chat history for each AI separately.
-- **Synthesis:** After orchestrating, both AIs co-create a final answer for you.
+- **Synthesis:** After debate, both AIs co-create a single, synthesized answer just for you.
-- **Multiple Modes:** Co-Creation (default), with roadmap for “Competitive” and “Critical” debate.
+- **Multiple Modes:** Includes Co-Creation (default); roadmap for “Competitive” and “Critical” modes.
-- **User Tip:** For quick, easy-to-read answers, just add "Keep your answer under 150 words."
-- **API Cost Estimate:** See your token usage for OpenAI.
+- **API Cost Estimate:** See your estimated token usage and API costs for OpenAI in real time.
-- **Security:** API keys are loaded via environment variables only—never commit secrets!
+- **Security Best Practices:** API keys are loaded via environment variables—never commit secrets.
-- **Beginner Friendly:** Detailed setup instructions below.
+- **Modular & Extensible:** Codebase is split for easy maintenance and supports adding more AI engines or features.
+- **User-Friendly:** Clear UI and detailed setup instructions—no Python experience required.
+- **Pro Tips:** For short, easy-to-read answers, add “Keep your answer under 150 words” to your question.

 ---